-Throttle and brake quadrant
+Throttle and brake panel

-The throttle and brake quadrant with choke is located on the left side of the pilot station.
+The throttle and brake panel with choke and cabin heat / cabin temp control is located on the left side of the pilot station in the centre panel.
 Throttle control (1) is conventional with IDLE in aft (or pulled) and full throttle in most forward position.
 With the ROTAX 914 UL engine the boost range is entered by overcoming a small resistance to the front.
 The throttle lever is linked with cable controls to the carburettors.
 A mechanical spring applies tension to the control cables and brings the carburettors to full throttle in case of a cable break.
 The throttle lever has a pre-set friction brake which holds the throttle in the selected position.